 Originally from Colorado, Rebecca Harnish has spent a considerable amount of time traveling and living in different places throughout the country.
 In recent years, hiking has taken on an important role in seeing more and more beautiful places.
-She has through-hiked both the Pacific Crest Trail and the Appalachian Trail, and plans to take on The Continental Divide Trail during the summer of 2022.
+She has through-hiked both the Pacific Crest Trail and the Appalachian Trail.
 She lives in Asheville, NC.

 “They say you’re never too old to be immature.
 At least that’s what they say to me.
 That’s not the reason I was interested in reviewing a children’s book, though.
 It was due to having a toddler granddaughter.